 2. Sort, Sort, Sort

 Most of the apps on our list have categorization, tagging, and sorting features.
 Take time to categorize every task to search for related items easily.

 Who says planning has to be dull?
 Have fun with your student planner apps by customizing colors, fonts, and layouts.

 Are you strictly a calendar-type organizer?
 Great, leave the app on the calendar view.

 Are you more of a visual organizer?
 Perhaps a Kanban board is more your style!

 Being a student isn’t easy, but modern technology offers a helping hand.
-Remote learning and planner apps for students provide fantastic support for managing school-life balance.
+We’ve given you a comprehensive list of the best student planner apps on the market.
+This should provide more opportunities for students to embrace remote learning while providing fantastic support for managing school-life balance.

 Looking for more ways to stay organized?
 Check out our article about How to Prepare for Grad School!

 Many student planner apps are free, though they might have premium paid versions with more features.
 A free student planner app usually has enough features to manage your calendar adequately.

 2. What is the Best Student Planner App?